What was your path to becoming a designer and what made you fall in love with the Spanish Home Design look?

 Tell us about your work.

 I get bored with doing the same thing over and over, and I like my clients’ homes to reflect who they are as people and work well for their lifestyles.
 Since I have studied design, my work tends to be classic while incorporating a few trending elements.
 I use color theory as well as many of the elements of design in my work to create spaces that will last through time.
 I enjoy incorporating one of a kind accessories, piece of furniture, as well as collections of interesting and unique objects that catch the eye.
-Curating art work that works with each project is also something I enjoy.
+Curating art work or lighting that works with each project is also something I enjoy.
 I’ve had a design business for over twenty years and still encounter challenges which keeps me motivated.

 What is your favorite part of your day?